 The aikyam team and ASMITA had a clear idea for the website.
 It had to be accessible, well-curated, and aligned with the organisation's values.
 After meetings and calls, the design for the website was finalised.
 The tasks were then divided according to each person’s specific skill set. aikyam has a framework to ensure a satisfactory experience for those who reach out.
 The team optimised the website for ASMITA's stakeholders- donors, networking partners and students looking to volunteer.
 This conscious design decision helps to increase engagement on the website.

 “To structure a website well, you must know its purpose and audience,” explains Megha.
 “Stakeholder mapping allows teams to make decisions that suit each need.”
 After mapping the stakeholders, Megha created the website using the Frappe Website module.
 “I wanted to make the website visually appealing and user-friendly," she said.
 "I also made sure to align with the organisation’s goals.”
 Megha utilised the best of existing templates for the website, curating custom templates where required, using HTML, CSS and JavaScript.
-She used Figma for creating and editing images.
+She used Figmafor creating and editing images.
 PageSpeed Insights helped assess analytics to improve the website’s performance.

 "To structure a website well, you must know its purpose and audience.
-Stakeholder mapping allows teams to make decisions that suit each need."
+Stakeholder mapping allows teams to make decisions that suit each need." - Megha Jibhakate, aikyam fellow

 Jinso's work seals the website from possible security threats, and lets ASMITA use it smoothly.
 He assisted the organisation in choosing a domain and setting up the backend platforms on the servers.
 To make the entire process as economical as possible, Jinso configured it in a shared cloud instance with other NGO websites to reduce the cost of hosting.
 Sumi offered valuable insights at each step of the design.
 She helped develop the content, mindful of the organisation's message.